 Irvin Shrewsbury Cobb1,2,3

-M, ID# 1476, (1876 - 1944)
+ID# 1476, (1876 - 1944)

 Irvin's father's eyesight grew much worse from his war injuries, and in early 1892 the steamboat company he worked for changed hands and he was fired.
-The family's plans for Irvin to go to military school were abandoned when he had to go to work to support the family.24,25 He was became an apprentice reporter for the Paducah Evening News.
+The family's plans for Irvin to go to military school were abandoned when he had to go to work to support the family.21,22 He was became an apprentice reporter for the Paducah Evening News.
 He became managing editor four years later, in 1896.
 He later worked for the Louisville Evening Post, and as a reporter there developed a reputation as a trial reporter.
-He returned to Paducah in 1901 and worked at the Paducah Democrat until 1904, when he left for New York City in Paducah, Kentucky.26
+He returned to Paducah in 1901 and worked at the Paducah Democrat until 1904, when he left for New York City in Paducah, Kentucky.23,24

 He later worked in New York for the Evening Sun and the Evening Herald.
 His reputation as a humorist and reporter grew until he was widely syndicated throughout the United States.
 He also wrote fiction, most of which focuses on his Kentucky childhood.
 Many of his stories were published in the Saturday Evening Post.
 He was hired by the New York Post and went to Europe in 1914 to cover World War I. He and four friends were captured by the Germans and later released.
-An illness interrupted his plans to return to Europe, and led to his best-seller, Speaking of Operations, published in 1915.26,27,28,29
+An illness interrupted his plans to return to Europe, and led to his best-seller, Speaking of Operations, published in 1915.23,27,28,29,30,31

 He was a friend and supporter of President Woodrow Wilson and as such reluctantly supported the U.S. involvement in World War I. He again worked for the Post in Europe in 1917 and 1918, this time reporting on the state of the American soldiers there.
 He was the most popular source of war information in the country.
 He reported so favorably about the black American soldiers that he became a hero among black Americans, a group of which honored him in Paducah in December 1918.
 He made a speech at Carnegie Hall in 1918 with Theodore Roosevelt in support of relief for black soldiers.

 In 1923 he left the Post for Cosmopolitan and there published more fiction and humorous essays.
 He sold several scripts to Hollywood in the 1920s.
 He and his family moved to California in 1934 so he could advise his friend Will Rogers on a movie, Judge Priest, based on Cobb's fiction.
 Cobb was Master of Ceremonies for the 1935 Academy Awards and played the Mississippi riverboat captain in the 1935 film "Steamboat Round the Bend."
-He appeared in five other movies and in 1936 had his own radio show called, "Paducah Plantation."26
+He appeared in five other movies and in 1936 had his own radio show called, "Paducah Plantation."23

 Irvin and Laura appeared on the 1930 Federal Census of New York City, New York, at 830 Park Ave., enumerated 17 Apr 1930, reporting that they owned an apartment valued at $30,000, and owned a radio.
-Their daughter Elizabeth was listed as living with them, as were two maids, a 24-year-old from Ireland and a 37-year-old from Germany.31 Irvin and Laura also appeared on the 1930 Federal Census of East Hampton, Suffolk Co., New York, enumerated 21 Apr 1930, reporting that they owned a home valued at $90,000, and owned a radio.
-Their daughter Elizabeth was listed as living with them.32
+Their daughter Elizabeth was listed as living with them, as were two maids, a 24-year-old from Ireland and a 37-year-old from Germany.35 Irvin and Laura also appeared on the 1930 Federal Census of East Hampton, Suffolk Co., New York, enumerated 21 Apr 1930, reporting that they owned a home valued at $90,000, and owned a radio.
+Their daughter Elizabeth was listed as living with them.36

 Citations

-- [S1043] Manie S. Cobb household, 1900 U.S. Census, McCracken Co., Kentucky, shows name as Irvin S. Cobb.
+- [S1669] Reuben Saunders household, 1880 U.S. Census, McCracken Co., Kentucky, shows name as Irvine Cobb.

 - [S1669] Reuben Saunders household, 1880 U.S. Census, McCracken Co., Kentucky, shows Joshua as son-in-law and the child as grandson of Reuben, and both with surname Cobb.